voschezang/coding-handbook/management/project-management.md

 ## Overview

-There are a few phases that can be distinguished in a typical assignment.
+The following types of work are involved.
+They may be done in sequence or parallel.

-- **Refining** the assignment to ensure that for example the right feature will be build.
+- **Refining** the assignment to clarify what will happen.
+This involves planning and sourcing.
-  - It is likely that *your interpretation* of the initial requirements is imperfect.
-  - There can be *ambiguity* - or even imperfection - in the initial requirements.
-It may be beneficial to analyze the problem in advance.
-  - During the implementation of the project the context may *change* - which could require deviations for the planning.
-Hence there is some risk management involved.
 - **Execution** of the refined assignment.
 This phase may reveal surprises.
 This may lead to deviations.
   - This may include resourcing.
 - **Review** of the implementation.
 This includes communication to stakeholders.

+### Refinement

+Alignment with:

+- Stakeholders.
+E.g. the assigner or sponsor.
+- [Customers](https://en.wikipedia.org/wiki/Customer).
+E.g. the ones that will recipient some service or product.
+- Employees and hires.

+**Typical risks**

+- It is likely that *your interpretation* of the initial requirements is imperfect.
+- There can be *ambiguity* - or even imperfection - in the initial requirements.
+It may be beneficial to analyze the problem in advance.
+- During the implementation of the project the context may *change* - which could require deviations for the planning.
+Hence there is some risk management involved.

 ### Delegation and Specialization

-**Dual-track Model**
+#### Hierarchical Organizations

-The structure of an organizations can be reduced to a management (planning) and worker (execution) layer.
+Traditional organiaitons consist of a management (planning) and worker (execution) layer.
 These two work together to deliver value to an external customer.
 Usually the boundary lies between the *what* and the *how*.

 ![plan-to-exe](../img/plan-to-exe.png)

+An alternative to this a flat organization with autonomous teams.
+These may combine the planning and execution layers.

-#### Autonomy
+### Autonomy

 In order to run a project, a certain level of autonomy is required.
 This is a balance of supply and demand.